Advanced Wealth Management: Strategy Guide

 - Direct access to depreciation and expense deductions.

-- Control over property-level decisions.
+- You control property-level decisions.

-- Limited liquidity compared to equities.
+- Low liquidity compared to stocks.

-- Concentration risk within a single asset.
+- Concentration risk in a single asset.

 REITs (Public Trusts)

-- Low entry barrier for smaller portfolios.
+- Low barrier, works for smaller portfolios.

-- Passive exposure to diversified property types.
+- Passive exposure across diversified property types.

-- Dividends are typically taxed at ordinary income rates.
+- Dividends taxed at ordinary income rates.

 Private Syndications